Connect with us

 To solve the issue, several universities have engaged private investors to build hostels for their students in a Public Private Partnership (PPP) model where the investors will manage the facilities for several years to recoup their investments before transferring the hostels to the university.

-The project that will cost an estimated Sh5.1 billion is the biggest development to be completed under the PPP model since it was entrenched into law in 2013.
+The project which will cost an estimated Sh5.1 billion is the biggest development to be completed under the PPP model since it was entrenched into law in 2013.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.